nesb1/strictql-postgres/README.md

 - Queries can be quite complex, for example, having a `left join` that will set a `null` value in a `not null` field from the right table if it somehow did not join with the left table.

-I personally really dislike this limitation, however, it's not possible to solve this problem well.
-You could parse the query and extract various information from `postgres`.
-A prototype implementing this was developed but deleted because it turned out to be incredibly complex and unreliable.
+Me personally dislike this limitation for real, however, it's not possible to solve this problem well.
+The alternative way is to parse the query and extract various information from `postgres` - the prototype of it was developed but then deleted because it turned out to be incredibly complex and unreliable.

 ### Parameter optionality

-Special attention is also paid to query parameters and their optionality through the `is_optional` field.
+I will pay special attention to the query parameters and their optionality through the `is_optional` field.

 It is necessary to specify parameter optionality as there are different scenarios for executing queries: